stealthness/java-examples-2026/basics/helloworld/README.md

 ```
 Hello Bob
 ```
-Note in this simple example we only use the first element of `args` array.
+Note that in this simple example, we only use the first element of the `args` array.